goshippo/about-us/README.md

 ### Support doing things well

 - Tightly coupled product and engineering collaboration to ensure we're building the right things based on available resources and reasonable time estimates
-- Exploring [Kanban](kanban.md) to help limit WIP so engineers have time to focus on quality and shipping to production
 - [1x1s](1x1.md) focused on you.
 - [Hackathons](hackathon.md) to try new things and have fun doing it
 - We expect work/life balance.
 You should have your weekends and vacation to recharge.
 When we have company holidays, we take them off.